tinacms/tina.io/content/docs/self-hosted/overview.md

 })
 ```

-> If you do not use Github, you can [make your own Git Provider](/docs/reference/self-hosted/git-provider/make-your-own).
+> If you do not use GitHub, you can [make your own Git Provider](/docs/reference/self-hosted/git-provider/make-your-own).

 **Note on Licensing -** TinaCMS is licensed under the Apache 2.0 license.